-This Orange Poppy Seed Loaf is made with yogurt, so it’s lovely, light and moist.
+This orange poppy seed loaf is made with yogurt, so it’s lovely, light and moist.
 With poppy seeds and a yogurt glaze.

-Beyond the lovely oranges, this loaf uses plain, Greek yogurt to ensure a moist loaf.
+- Beyond the lovely oranges, this loaf uses plain, Greek yogurt to ensure a moist loaf.
 There is also a touch of yogurt in the orange glaze on top.
 And poppy seeds.
 Lots of poppy seeds :)

-This loaf is light and lightly sweet, so it’s perfect to enjoy any time of day.
+- This loaf is light and lightly sweet, so it’s perfect to enjoy any time of day.

 Check Your Poppy Seeds!
 Poppy Seeds have high oil content, so they can and will go rancid over time.
 To maximize their shelf life, store in an airtight container of poppy seeds in the refrigerator, where they will keep well for 4-6 month or place them in the same container in the freezer for up to 1 year.

-Orange Poppy Seed Yogurt Loaf
+Get the Recipe: Orange Poppy Seed Yogurt Loaf

-- 1 1/2 cups all purpose flour
+- 1 1/2 cups all purpose flour, spooned and levelled

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- 1/2 tsp fine salt
+- 1/2 teaspoons fine salt

-- 2 Tbsp orange zest
+- 2 Tablespoons orange zest

 - 1 cup white sugar

-- 2 large eggs at room temperature
+- 2 large eggs, at room temperature

 - 1/3 cup vegetable oil, or similar neutral-tasting oil

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

 - 3/4 cup plain Greek yogurt, 3-5% b.f. recommended

-- 5 Tbsp orange juice freshly squeezed
+- 5 Tablespoons orange juice, freshly squeezed recommended

-- 1 Tbsp poppy seeds
+- 1 Tablespoon poppy seeds

 For brushing after baking:

-- 3 Tbsp orange juice freshly squeezed
+- 3 Tablespoons orange juice, freshly squeezed

 - 1/2 cup icing/confectioners' sugar

-- 1 Tbsp plain Greek yogurt
+- 1 Tablespoons plain Greek yogurt

-- 1 Tbsp orange juice freshly squeezed
+- 1 Tablespoon orange juice, freshly squeezed

 - Pinch salt

-In a medium bowl, whisk together the flour, baking powder and salt.
+- In a medium bowl, whisk together the flour, baking powder and salt.
 Set aside.

-In a large bowl with an electric mixer or the bowl of a stand mixer fitted with the paddle attachment, add the sugar and orange zest.
+- In a large bowl with an electric mixer or the bowl of a stand mixer fitted with the paddle attachment, add the sugar and orange zest.
 Mix together on low speed for about 1 minute, until sugar becomes slightly moistened with the orange zest.

-Add the eggs, one at a time, beating well after each addition.
+- Add the eggs, one at a time, beating well after each addition.
 Add the oil and vanilla and mix to combine.
 Add the flour mixture alternately with the yogurt, adding 1/2 the flour mixture first, then all the yogurt, and then the remaining flour.
 Add the orange juice and poppy seeds and mix to combine.

-Spoon batter into the prepared loaf pan and smooth top.
+- Spoon batter into the prepared loaf pan and smooth top.

-Bake in preheated oven for 45-55 minutes, or until a tester inserted in the centre comes out clean.
+- Bake in preheated oven for 45-55 minutes, or until a tester inserted in the centre comes out clean.

 - Remove loaf pan to a cooling rack.
 Using a long skewer, poke holes into the loaf, then brush top with 3 Tbsp orange juice.
 Let loaf sit in pan for 15 minutes, then run a knife around the outside and remove the loaf to a cooling rack to cool completely.

-Once cooled, prepare the glaze by combining the ingredients and mixing together until smooth.
+- Once cooled, prepare the glaze by combining the ingredients and mixing together until smooth.
 If necessary, add a bit more icing sugar or orange juice to thicken or thin the glaze as needed.
 The glaze should be thin enough to drip of the loaf, but not so thin it runs right off the loaf.
 Spoon glaze over cooled loaf and let stand until it sets.